BankkRoll/DISTWEET/README.md

 You can set mutiple twitter bots to run, or just 1

-TWITTER DEV ACCOOUNT MUST HAVE ELEVATED ACCES TO POST FROM A AUTOMATED BOT!!!
+TWITTER DEV ACCOOUNT MUST HAVE ELEVATED ACCESS TO POST FROM A AUTOMATED BOT!!!